"Trends, like horses, are easier to ride in the direction they are going." - John Naisbitt

 SVG images negate discrepancies between devices.

 There's a wider range of screen sizes than ever before.
-People still browse the Internet on the laptops and desktops, but they also use much smaller gadgets.
+People still browse the Internet on laptops and desktops, but they also use much smaller gadgets.
 On the other side of the table, some users have enormous screens or multiple screens that necessitate larger text and imagery.

 That's what makes scalable vector graphics so valuable.
 They're vectors, so they don't lose image quality as you resize them.
 They look just as crisp and vivid on a 52-inch television screen as they do on a smartphone.